-Apply for an international removal permit for European Conference of Ministers of Transport (ECMT) member countries if you're a specialist removals company.
+How specialist removals companies can apply for an international removal permit for European Conference of Ministers of Transport (ECMT) member countries.

 You can apply for a permit for laden or empty journeys if you’re a specialist removal company and you move household goods and business possessions between or across European Conference of Ministers of Transport (ECMT) countries.